terminalpp/terminalpp/helpers/README.md

 ### Exceptions

-The `helpers::Exception` is intended to be base class for all exceptions used in the application.
+The `Exception` is intended to be base class for all exceptions used in the application.
 It inherits from `std::exception` and provides an accessible storage for the `what()` value.
 Furthermore, unless `NDEBUG` macro is defined, each exception also remembers the source file and line where it was raised.

-To facilitate this, exceptions which inherit from `helpers::Exception` should not be thrown using `throw` keyword, but the provided `THROW` macro which also patches the exception with the source file and line, if appropriate:
+To facilitate this, exceptions which inherit from `Exception` should not be thrown using `throw` keyword, but the provided `THROW` macro which also patches the exception with the source file and line, if appropriate:

-    THROW(helpers::Exception()) << "An error";
+    THROW(Exception()) << "An error";

 Note that the preferred way of specifying custom error messages is to use the `<<` operator after the `THROW` macro.